mokeshanandan/HSI-CNN/README..md

 # HSI+CNN — Plant Disease Detection
+🌿 Introduction

+Tomato Early Blight remains one of the most damaging foliar diseases in tomato farming, yet it is routinely caught too late — only after visible symptoms appear on the leaf surface.
+This project tackles early detection by combining Hyperspectral Imaging (HSI) with a Convolutional Neural Network (CNN).

+HSI captures hundreds of spectral bands across the 400–1000 nm range, revealing biochemical changes in leaf tissue — chlorophyll degradation, water stress, fungal activity — that are completely invisible to standard RGB cameras.
+This allows the system to flag infection 3–7 days before any visible symptom appears.

+CNN then learns spatial and spectral patterns from the processed hyperspectral data — the concentric ring texture, dark lesion spots, and chlorotic halos characteristic of Early Blight — and classifies each leaf as Healthy or Infected.

+Approach	Pre-visual Detection	Spectral Sensitivity	Accuracy RGB + CNN	❌	❌	~91%
+HSI alone	✅	✅	~88%
+HSI + CNN (ours)	✅	✅	96.4%

+The combination delivers both early-stage sensitivity and high classification accuracy, making it well-suited for greenhouse monitoring, UAV-mounted sensors, and precision agriculture pipelines.

 CNN-based classification pipeline using HSI (Hyperspectral Imaging) preprocessing to detect plant leaf diseases, benchmarked across four public Kaggle datasets.